Kalkot Tehsil

-Kalkot is an administrative subdivision Tehsil of Upper Dir District in the Khyber Pakhtunkhwa province of Pakistan.
+Kalkot (Gawri and Urdu: کالکوٹ) is a Tehsil of Upper Dir District in the Khyber Pakhtunkhwa province of Pakistan.
+The main town, also known as Kalkot, is mainly inhabited by the Gawri and Kalkoti-speakers.

 Upper Dir is administratively subdivided into six tehsils which contain a total of 28 Union Councils.
 Upper Dir is represented in the National Assembly and Provincial Assembly by one elected MNA and three elected MPAs respectively.